ramynabilmahmoud/BlueTick/README.md

 ---

-Here’s the updated section of the README file reflecting the use of **Stateful Widgets** for state management:
+Here's the updated section of the README file reflecting the use of **Stateful Widgets** for state management:

 ---